DarkSerpent/PokeBerry/README.md

 3. Adjust berry type, stage, mulch, soil quality, or elapsed time

 ## Supported Berries
+> Note that **Growth Time** is *per stage*.
+To calculate how long it'll take to progress to a specific stage, multiply the number by the amount of stages that come before (e.g. Taller to Ready is ×2).

 | Tier | Growth Time | Yield Range | Berries |
 |------|-------------|-------------|---------|